On schurity of dihedral groups: Introduction

-Note that Theorem~\ref{main2} for a Fermat prime~$p$ is very easy and immediately follows from a simple counting argument, whereas the proof of this theorem for $p=4q+1$ requires some technique of working with multipliers of difference sets.
-The condition $q>3$ in Theorem~\ref{main2} is essential because there is a nontrivial difference set in the cyclic group of order~$13$ (see Remark~$1$).
+Note that Theorem~\ref{main2} for a Fermat prime~$p$ immediately follows from a simple counting argument, whereas the proof of this theorem for $p=4q+1$ requires some technique of working with multipliers of difference sets.
+Namely, in the latter case a group $M$ of multipliers of a nontrivial difference set in a cyclic group $C_p$ of order~$p$ is a subgroup of $\aut(C_p)\cong C_{4q}$.
+We consider all possibilities for the order of $M$.
+To obtain a contradiction, we use relations between cyclotomic numbers from the classical paper of Dickson~\cite{Di} and a recent result of Gordon and Schmidt~\cite{GS} that guarantees an existence of a nontrivial multiplier.
+The condition $q>3$ in Theorem~\ref{main2} is essential because there is a nontrivial difference set in a cyclic group of order~$13$ (see Remark~$1$).

-We finish the introduction with the brief outline of the paper.
-Section~$2$ contains a necessary background on $S$-rings.
-In Section~$3$, we provide basic definitions and facts concerned with difference sets and prove Theorem~\ref{main2}.
-In Section~$4$, we classify all $S$-rings over the dihedral group of order~$2p$, where $p$ is a Fermat prime or $p=rq+1$ for a prime $q$ and $r\in\{2,4\}$, and prove Theorem~\ref{main1}.
-Section~$5$ contains some further remarks.
+We finish the introduction with a brief outline of the paper.
+Section~$2$ contains a necessary background of $S$-rings.
+In Section~$3$, we provide basic definitions and facts concerned with difference sets and prove Theorem~\ref{main4}.
+The proof of Theorem~\ref{main1} is given in Section~$4$.
+Section~$5$ contains a construction of a nonschurian $S$-ring over a group of order~$2pn$, where $p$ is a prime and $n\geq 3$, which is used in the proof of Theorem~\ref{main2}.
+In Section~$6$, we provide several restrictions on the structure of a dihedral Schur group and prove Theorem~\ref{main2}.
+In Section~$7$, we classify all $S$-rings over a dihedral group of order~$2p$, where $p$ is a Fermat prime or $p=rq+1$ for a prime $q$ and $r\in\{2,4\}$, and prove Theorem~\ref{main3}.
+Section~$8$ contains some further remarks, in particular, on $S$-rings from relative difference sets and their connection with $2$-arc transitive dihedrants and necessary conditions of schurity for Frobenius groups.
+Throughout the paper, cyclic, dihedral, and elementary abelian groups of order~$n$ are denoted by $C_n$, $D_n$, and $E_n$, respectively.

-The author would like to thank Prof. Ilia Ponomarenko for a comment on Lemma~\ref{l1} and Prof. Gareth Jones for a comment on the Bateman-Horn conjecture.
-The author is also grateful to Dr. Saveliy Skresanov for a comment on Lemma~\ref{nonschur}.
+The author is very grateful to Dr. Matan Ziv-Av for the help with computer calculations and Prof. Ilia Ponomarenko for the valuable comments on the text.